STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 Render a PDF report
 ================================================================================

 Can you modify the `rmarkdown::render` command to generate a PDF report instead of an HTML report?
 Hint: look at the optional second argument of `rmarkdown::render`.
-Alternatively, click the *Knit* dropdown box and select *Knit PDF*, and look at how RStudio modifies the header of your RMarkdown script.
+Alternatively, click the *Knit* dropdown box and select *Knit PDF*, and look at how RStudio modifies the header of your R Markdown script.

 -->